 However, if you build your project through gnatmake or gprbuild, using a syntax similar to

 this will only rebuild the main programs of project A, not those of the imported projects B and C. Therefore you have to spawn several gnatmake commands, one per project, to build all executables.
-This is a little inconvenient, but more importantly is inefficient because gnatmake needs to do duplicate work to ensure that sources are up-to-date, and cannot easily compile things in parallel when using the -j switch.
+This is a little inconvenient, but more importantly is inefficient (since gnatmake needs to do duplicate work to ensure that sources are up-to-date, and cannot easily compile things in parallel when using the -j switch).

 You could therefore define an aggregate project Agg that groups A, B and C. Then, when you build with